 (Idiopathic Inflammatory Myopathy)

-- May also occur in arms or neck
+- Weakness especially in hips, thighs, arms or neck

 - Aching pain in legs, shoulder, arm, or neck